kbeattie-au/jsepsharp/README.md

 **A NuGet package does not yet exist.**

-When it does, see the package details for the minimum supported .NET Framework and .NET Core versions.
-They are expected to be less strict than the build prerequisites below.
+Support is planned for .NET Framework 4.8 and .NET Standard 2.1.

 ### Build